alainbacu27/RbxJs2016/Setup.md

 https://www.mediafire.com/file/34zg6a6kevig1tk/setup.rar/file

-4. Do sudo npm i, ignore warnings (use sudo npm i --force if something bad happens)
+5. Do sudo npm i, ignore warnings (use sudo npm i --force if something bad happens)
-5. After npm i finish, use sudo npm start to start the servers (REQUIRES A GOOD PC)
+6. After npm i finish, use sudo npm start to start the servers (REQUIRES A GOOD PC)

-have fun nogger

 # Thanks Malte for telling me this thing used mongdb